 Speaking of diplomacy its aim is twofold: to protect and guide the individual interests of states and to promote global norms and values characterizing the growing sense of a community of states and international unity.
 Modern diplomacy is a rule-governed activity involving communication, negotiation, and representation between states, international organizations and trans-national participants.
-These rules help to avoid or settle conflicts [6].
+These rules help to avoid or settle conflicts.
 Diplomacy deals with culturally diverse groups by means of interactions and negotiations.
 The negotiation style of each participant is formed by one's own cultural "program."
 As different cultural groups communicate differently, the culture of a negotiation party influences its negotiation style.
-Therefore, the probability of mistakes and misunderstandings increases when the interaction is cross-national [8].
+Therefore, the probability of mistakes and misunderstandings increases when the interaction is cross-national.

 Each region of the globe has its own cultural peculiarities, whether it is Europe, Asia, the Arab world, or Latin America.
 Considering that the cultural background matters for diplomacy, cultural specificities have to be taken into account.
 The way of thinking, speaking, behaving, and acting is deeply rooted in an individual's particular culture, and therefor influences his conduct during diplomatic affairs and negotiations.
 For effective and successful diplomacy at all levels, the influences of regional and national cultures should also be taken into serious account.

 There is an interesting fact that came along our research.
 Yearslong research of small nations' diplomatic services suggests a conclusion that the flexibility of a country's diplomatic system is inversely proportional to its military, economic and political potential!
 It means the more powerful the country, the less artful and flexible is its diplomacy, and vice versa.
 Such suggestion on power and diplomacy of countries may seem as a paradoxical sophism.
 However, we assume it has its right to exist and may soon become a subject of serious and thorough research in the theory of diplomacy.
+The urgency for cultural knowledge and cultural awareness for the diplomacy has been given two trends recently that are likely to intensify.